v5ma/selfawarenetworks/00changelog.md

 # October 21, 2024
-Dark Time Theory Introduced in 13 New Notes
+Dark Time Theory Introduced in 12 New Notes

 	new file:   rawnote01.md
 	new file:   rawnote02.md
 	new file:   rawnote03.md
 	new file:   rawnote04.md
-	new file:   rawnote09.md
 	new file:   raynote01.md
 	new file:   raynote02.md
 	new file:   raynote03.md